3 PG students suspended for ragging jr doctors in Pune: BJ Medical College dean

 “On Tuesday, the statements of three second-year doctors, four junior doctors, and their parents were recorded.
 After this, it was decided to remove the second-year doctors from the hostel.
 Investigations will continue, and a final report will be submitted within a few days.
 Stern action will be taken against those found at fault,” Pawar said.

+Meanwhile, mother of one of the ragged junior doctors has filed a complaint with the National Medical Council (NMC) accusing the senior doctors of mental harassment, verbal and physical abuse.

+Dr Pawar said, “None of the students have confirmed the claims of the junior doctor’s mother.
+As there is no proof of physical abuse, cops will not be involved.”

-In April last year, two first-year postgraduate female resident doctors from the Radiology and Anesthesiology departments had alleged harassment and ragging by senior doctors.
+In April last year, two first-year postgraduate female resident doctors from the radiology and anaesthesiology departments had alleged harassment and ragging by senior doctors.
 The Maharashtra state commission for women (MSCW) took suo motu cognisance of these incidents and directed the college to submit a report.
 However, the college’s internal inquiry concluded that no ragging had occurred, attributing the incidents to “minor disagreements.”